 Now the Christian is at the door of the Tabernacle.
 After his journey through the Court, he is ready to follow his Master into the “greater and more perfect tabernacle” (Hebrews 9:11, KJV).

-Bro.
-Charles T. Russell—for source material used from “Tabernacle Shadows”.
+Br.
+Charles T. Russell — for source material used from “Tabernacle Shadows,” “What Pastor Russell Said” (Question Book).

-Bro.
+Br.
 David Rice & Br.
-George Tabac—for sharing of content and editing for this post.
+George Tabac — for sharing of content and editing for this post.

 Suggested Further Reading